General Masonry

 As the case with most multi-unit buildings, our customer needed a few issues repaired.
 Tenants tend to wear apartment building down quickly, so within every few years, maintenance is necessary for the building to function at optimal levels.

-Here, our customer asked for tuckpointing, help with the balustrades (the structures acting as a stair banister made of brick), and new windows for the building.
+Here, our customer asked us to power wash the common brick portion of the building, tuckpoint three sides of the building, rebuild the front entry balustrade, replace all lintels on the frontage new lintels new windows for the building.
 The customer also needed to repair a few lintels (above the windows) to prevent further water damage seeping into the building.
 The parapets were also rebuilt.

 Dewey Ave., Evanston